mrdbourke/tensorflow-deep-learning/README.md

 Videos going through the rest of the notebooks (03 - 10) are available in [the full course](https://dbourke.link/ZTMTFcourse).

+📖 **New** You can now read the full course as an [online book](http://dev.mrdbourke.com/tensorflow-deep-learning/)! (note: this is a work in progress, but 95% of it should run fine)

 ### Got questions about the course?

 Check out the [livestream Q&A celebrating the course launch on YouTube](https://youtu.be/rqAqcFcfeK8).